Who is page-in-training?

 What’s with the name page-in-training?

 Pages can be found in books, on websites, in pockets, in calendars, and crammed into purses.
-They can be delivered on screen, over intercoms, through gadgets and on paper.
+They can be delivered on screen, through gadgets and on paper.
 They’re everyday things that we encounter countless times.
 Often we don’t even think of them as remarkable.
 Why then do I declare myself a page-in-training?